No products in the cart.

 - Designed to support adults with ankle and foot problems such as sprains, strains, post‑fracture recovery, tendon issues, arthritis, drop foot and post‑operative needs.

-- Firm frame with a stable base, aluminium splints along the sides, front and back that help hold the ankle and foot in a straighter position, reducing sudden twisting and rolling that can strain ligaments and joint surfaces.
+- Firm frame with a stable base and aluminium splints along the sides, front and back to help hold the ankle and foot in a straighter position, reducing sudden twisting and rolling that can strain ligaments and joint surfaces.

 - Multiple fully adjustable buckled straps that secure the brace and let you set the level of support and compression to match your activities and stage of recovery.